Blood In Blood Out: Filming

-The film was initially entitled Blood in Blood Out, but was retitled Bound by Honor before the film's release.
-'Blood in blood out' refers to the initiation ritual of having to kill someone to enter a gang and, on the reverse end, not being able to leave the gang unless killed.
+The film's title, 'Blood in blood out' refers to the initiation ritual of having to kill someone to enter a gang and, on the reverse end, not being able to leave the gang unless killed.
 This is a common initiation in many gangs, including prison gangs, and is also the motto of La Onda in the film.

+The film was originally supposed to be part one of a two-part film that Hackford had wanted to do, but wasn't able to complete.

+Post-production

-Hollywood Pictures insisted on the name change as the studio felt that the original title might incite violence in East Los Angeles.
-In addition, executives at Hollywood Pictures, a division of The Walt Disney Studios, were concerned about the potential effect the 1993 film could have on Los Angeles following the 1992 LA Riots, especially after the attribution that was given to Boyz n the Hood as a partial cause of or inspiration for the civil unrest.
-Director Taylor Hackford has stated that he was very unhappy with this decision, as the film's message was the exact opposite of the one that the studio feared could be transmitted.
+Executives at the studio, including Disney CEO Michael Eisner, had grown concerned about the potential effect the film could have on Los Angeles following the 1992 LA riots, especially after the attribution that was given to Boyz n the Hood as a partial cause of or inspiration for the civil unrest.

 Reception

 Release

-In early 1993, the film and its marketing campaign were given a week-long test run, playing at two or three theaters in several cities across the country, including: Rochester, New York and Tucson, Arizona, early test-screening audiences responded positively.
-However, at a screening in Las Vegas, Nevada, theater managers had called in the police to break up a fistfight between two couples, twenty minutes before the film was to start, according to Hackford, this incident caused the studio to rethink the marketing campaign for the film.
+In early 1993, the film and its marketing campaign were given a week-long test run, playing at two or three theaters in several cities across the country, including: Rochester, New York and Tucson, Arizona, early test-screening audiences responded positively, and studio executives predicted that the film would gross $40 million at the box office, Buena Vista would run half a dozen ads on tv along with print advertising.
+However, at a screening in Las Vegas, Nevada, theater managers had called in the police to break up a fistfight between two couples, twenty minutes before the film was to start.
+According to Hackford, this incident caused the studio to rethink the marketing campaign for the film, including changing the film's title to 'Bound by Honor', as the studio felt that the original title might incite violence in theaters, Hackford had stated that he was very unhappy with this decision, as the film's message was the exact opposite of the one that the studio feared could be transmitted.

-The film was released nationally on thirty screens on April 30, 1993, but delayed in the Los Angeles markets until May 21, 1993, when the Rodney King civil rights trial verdict was to be handed down, the city feared a repeat of the 1992 riots following the acquittal of four Los Angeles Police Department officers charged with beating King.
+The film was released nationally on thirty screens on April 30, 1993, but delayed in the Los Angeles markets until May 21, 1993, when the Rodney King civil rights trial verdict was to be handed down.
+The city feared a repeat of the 1992 riots following the acquittal of four Los Angeles Police Department officers charged with beating King.